Convergent Thinking: Definition & Application

 By focusing on the details of a problem or situation, identifying patterns, and analyzing information, you will arrive at a solution.

 An example of convergent thinking that almost every student is familiar with is standardized testing.
 It’s a test taken in school where students are required to choose a single correct answer from a set of options.
-Other examples of convergent thinking include:
+Other convergent thinking examples include:

 • Solving problems, such as finding a solution for a task that went off track